nestjs/nest/Readme.md

 $ npm run start
 ```

-**NPM:**
+**Start a New Project from Scratch with NPM:**
 ```bash
 $ npm i --save @nestjs/core @nestjs/common @nestjs/microservices @nestjs/websockets @nestjs/testing reflect-metadata rxjs
 ```

 ## Philosophy

 JavaScript is awesome.
-This language is no longer just a trash to create simple animations in the browser.
-Now, the front end world is rich in variety of tools.
-We have a lot of amazing frameworks / libraries such as [Angular](https://angular.io/), [React](https://github.com/facebook/react) or [Vue](https://github.com/vuejs/vue), which improves our development process and makes our applications fast and flexible.
+This language is no longer just trash to create simple animations in the browser.
+Now, the front end world sports a rich variety of tools.
+We have a lot of amazing frameworks / libraries such as [Angular](https://angular.io/), [React](https://github.com/facebook/react) or [Vue](https://github.com/vuejs/vue) which improve our development process and make our applications fast and flexible.

-[Node.js](http://nodejs.org) gave us a possibility to use this language also on the server side.
-There are a lot of superb libraries, helpers and tools for node, but non of them do not solve the main problem - the architecture.
+[Node.js](http://nodejs.org) enabled us to use JavaScript also on the server side.
+There are a lot of superb libraries, helpers and tools for node, but none of them solves the main problem—the architecture.

-We want to create scalable, loosely coupled and easy to maintain applications.
-Let's show the entire world node.js potential together!
+We want to create scalable, loosely-coupled, easy-to-maintain applications.
+Let’s show the entire world the potential of node.js together!

 ## Features

 - Easy to learn - syntax is similar to [Angular](https://angular.io/)
-- Built on top of TypeScript, but also compatible with plain ES6 (I strongly recommend to use [TypeScript](http://www.typescriptlang.org))
+- Built on top of TypeScript, but also compatible with plain ES6 (I strongly recommend using [TypeScript](http://www.typescriptlang.org))
-- Based on well-known libraries ([Express](https://github.com/expressjs/express) / [socket.io](https://github.com/socketio/socket.io)) so you could share your experience
+- Based on well-known libraries ([Express](https://github.com/expressjs/express) / [socket.io](https://github.com/socketio/socket.io)) so it’s a familiar experience
 - Supremely useful Dependency Injection, built-in **Inversion of Control** container
-- **Hierarchical injector** - increase abstraction in your application by creating reusable, loosely coupled modules with type injection
+- **Hierarchical injector** - increase abstraction in your application by creating reusable, loosely-coupled modules with type injection
-- **WebSockets** module (based on [socket.io](https://github.com/socketio/socket.io), although you can use any other library using adapter)
+- **WebSockets** module (based on [socket.io](https://github.com/socketio/socket.io), although you can use any other library using adapters)
-- Own modularity system (split your system into reusable modules)
+- Has its own modularity system (split your system into reusable modules)
-- Reactive **microservices** support with messages patterns (built-in transport via TCP / [Redis](https://redis.io/), but you can use any other type of communication using `CustomTransportStrategy`)
+- Reactive **microservice** support with message patterns (built-in transport via TCP / [Redis](https://redis.io/), but you can use any other type of communication using `CustomTransportStrategy`)
 - Exceptions handler layer, exception filters, **sync & async pipes** layer
 - Testing utilities